I'm Honey!

 Once you understand what gaslighting is, you’re more likely to stand up for yourself and surrender to peace.

-Gaslighting, Estrangement, and Surrender
+Gaslighting, Family Estrangement, and Surrender

 This story is written for the tens of thousands of good mothers, grandmothers, grandchildren, and all the other women who have been gaslighted by another person.

-Gaslighting Another Person is a Travesty
+Gaslighting Another Person is Emotional Abuse

 Gaslighting is when someone manipulates you into believing something that isn’t true.
 Gaslighting can manipulate others who know you to believe something about you that is false.
 It is a form of emotional abuse where a person attempts and often succeeds in distorting the reality of the other person(s) to gain control.